In Illinois a criminal subpoena is expressly authorized by statute. See 725 ILCS 5/115-17. Clerk; issuance of subpoenas.

 Do I need a lawyer for a subpoena?

-In the vast majority of cases you won’t need a lawyer if you have been subpoenaed.
+In the fast majority of cases you won’t need a lawyer if you have subpoenaed.
 A subpoena means you’re a witness and not a defendant.

 However, if you are worried you may implicate yourself in some kind of criminal activity you may want to consult with an attorney to review your options.